Bear Mountain Trail Network

 Difficulty: Intermediate - singletrack (1m width or less).
 Steep ascents/descents, nature surface trail

 The “Flow Trail” is a directional descending trail that is machine groomed with rolling berms and banked turns.
-Starting near the north side of the Hub Cycling Center, the Flow Trail takes cyclists eastward to the south end of the Valley Loop towards the main entrance to the Dirt Jump Park.
+Starting near the north side of the North Langford Recreation Centre, the Flow Trail takes cyclists eastward to the south end of the Valley Loop towards the main entrance to the Dirt Jump Park.
 Care must be taken to yield to golf carts on the cart path.

 Distance: 1.3 km